Okay Karaoke: Plot

 The Greens, along with Remy, go out for a night of karaoke at a place called Kara's Okay Karaoke, Tilly is impressed how everyone is here for singing.
 Cricket has a programmer that can choose any song type when someone named Kara Karaoke tells him picking a karaoke song is no careless task.
 Tilly wants to pick a song but does not have any choice, and Bill suggests that they could help her by taking turns.

 Bill starts singing his song "Can't Never Give Up (My Pickup Truck)", imagining himself as a country singer that describes Bill being in love with the Kludge.
 He drives around the desert during the song, and even goes to an amusement park in the photos.
 As the song finishes, Tilly is not sure if that's her style for her, so Nancy starts singing "Back Off!".

 During the song, Nancy imagines herself as a punk rebel terrorizes the street with spray paint, including turning university into madness.
 After her song, Tilly thinks her style is awesome, but too hard for her.
-Alice is furious that their are no more good classics such as music or black and white, but the rest aren't sure.
+Alice is furious that there are no more good classics such as music or black and white, but the rest aren't sure.
 Gramma starts singing "Ask My Kazoo", which resembles old black and white cartoons.
 Tilly doesn't like where this was going and would rather not choose it when Kara Karaoke appears and tells her not to choose in haste, time will not choose it for her.
 After Alice's song finishes Cricket and Remy started singing their song "Thinking is Hard."
 During the song Remy thinks everything is dumb but feels bad, but Cricket suggests to him, to don't think.